cscan/vue-excel-editor/README.md

 ```

 ### Work with redis for saving

-You may capture the @delete and @update event for saving purpose
+You may capture the @delete and @update event for saving purpose.

 ```html
 <vue-excel-editor v-model="jsondata" @delete="onDelete" @update="onUpdate">
     <vue-excel-column field="user" label="User ID" type="string" width="80px" key-field />
     ...
 </vue-excel-editor>
 ```

 Specified "key-field" is necessary, it will reflect in rec.keys in the following:

 ```js
 methods: {
     onDelete (records) {